Nature and romance - from Lohr to Gemünden

 Before you make your way to the railway station and start your journey home, you may want to fortify yourself with a good meal after this varied hike.
 You will find the Ratsschenke pub on the market square.
 Except on Wednesdays, when the restaurant is closed, you can choose from a wide range of dishes here.
 A few steps away from the market square in the direction of the railway station you will find the Fränkische Gasthof and a few steps further on the Pizzeria Al Leone.
 So a successful end to the day with a good meal is guaranteed.
 It is just under a kilometre on foot from the market square to the railway station.

 Gemünden is an important regional hub for the German railway.
-This means that you can travel easily from here in many directions.
+This means you can easily travel from here in many directions.